-We illustrate two examples of this technique in Figure 4.
-Figure 4(a) shows a scenario where both the source and destination are under the same mesh router (MR).
+We illustrate two examples of this technique in Fig. 5.
+Figure 5a shows a scenario where both the source and destination are under the same mesh router (MR).
 Here it is logical to limit the control flood to nodes served by the local router.
-If the source and the destination are under different MRs, as in Figure 4(b), then control traffic should be limited to the two mesh groups and all mesh routers, avoiding unnecessary congestion in mesh groups without the source or destination.
+If the source and the destination are under different MRs, as in Fig. 5b, then control traffic should be limited to the two mesh groups and all mesh routers, avoiding unnecessary congestion in mesh groups without the source or destination.
 We achieve this topology awareness by requiring mesh clients in the same mesh group to reside in the same unique subnet.
 Mesh routers then make intelligent decisions that limit the propagation of control packets.

-Also, we limit control packet flooding by by having nodes accept flooding messages only from "robust" neighbors (those with link quality > 50%).
-This ensures that suboptimal paths are not discovered, addressing the communication gray zone problem.
-As can be seen later in the experimental section, this scheme reaps huge benefits in terms of reduction of control overhead.
+Also, as explained earlier, we limit control packet flooding by having nodes accept flooding messages only from "robust" neighbors (those with link quality >50%).
+As can be seen later in the experimental section, this scheme reaps huge benefits in terms of reduction of control overhead in addition to addressing the communication gray zone problem.